ChainAgnostic/CAIPs/CAIPs/caip-draft-evm-xaddress.md

 ---

 ## Simple Summary
-A standard for an extended address format for EVM chain that includes chainId with consideration of future extensions.
+A standard for an extended address format for EVM chain that includes chainId with consideration of future extensions, using 4bytes prior the 20bytes of normal address.

 ## Abstract
 Currently EVM address are single chain, and is 20bytes.
 We envision native support to make contract call between EVM chains with different chainIds.